Minerva Learning Trust

 • RE*

 During Year 9 students will be guided and supported in order to select the options subjects that they will follow at Key Stage 4.
-A parents' information evening, options interviews along with an intensive programme of advice and support are a significant and valued part of the options process.
+A parents information evening, options interviews, along with an intensive programme of advice and support are a significant and valued part of the options process.
 This process is the opportunity for students to further personalise their curriculum and learning pathway, and includes choices from a range of traditional GCSE subjects such as History, Geography and Modern Foreign Languages as well as vocational subjects such as Health and Social Care, Business and ICT.

 KS4 Curriculum